emdb-empiar/styled/README.md

 ## Concatenation

-Concatenating a normal string and a `Styled` string produces a `Styled` string.
+Concatenating a normal string and a `Styled` string produces a `Styled` string, which is a subclass of string.
+Internally, though, everything is a Unicode string.

 ```python
 >>> s = Styled("This just can't just [[ 'go'|underlined ]] on forever! ")